 978-0-9868089-9-9 Shadows in the Stone – Book (hard cover)

 Unlike other countries, getting an ISBN in Canada is free.
-I believe it costs around $50 in the United States (if anyone knows the actual price, please, post it in the comment section for others to see).
+I believe it costs around $50 in the United States (UPDATE [June 28, 2016] See note at the bottom of this post).
 I recall a comment made by an individual on a forum which stated in their country (forget which one), it costs $300.
 Wow!

 When you first register and request an ISBN for a book, you’ll actually be requesting an ISBN Prefix.
 A block of numbers with the same first eleven digits (bolded in my numbers above and below) is placed on reserve for you.
 I received my first Prefix when I requested an ISBN for Mystery Light in Cranberry Cove.
 As you can see, the first eleven digits for both books are the same.